12 Things You Should Really Never Microwave

 Cups of water

 When plain water is heated in a microwave in a ceramic or glass container for too long, it can prevent bubbles from forming, which usually help cool the liquid down.
 The water becomes superheated; when you move the cup, the heat releases violently and erupts boiling water.
 To avoid this scalding risk, heat water only the minimum amount of time needed or heat it for longer in small cycles.
-(This is the secret to making amazing DIY microwave popcorn.)

 That mug you’ve had for years and years